gadfly361/re-pollsive/README.md

 [re-pollsive "0.1.0"]
 ```

-Then require re-pollisve in the core namespace, and add the
+Then require re-pollsive in the core namespace, and add the
 `::poll/init` event.

 ```clojure